 The 2017/18 programme consists of a number of sessions led by Catechists from the parish and Parents/Guardians are asked to work alongside their children.
 Each session will be held in the Parish Centre on Saturday mornings between 09:15 and 10:30.

 In 2018, the Sacrament of Reconciliation will be celebrated on Sunday 11th March and the Sacrament of First Holy Communion celebrated on Saturday 16th June.
-Dates and topics of the various sessions throughout the programme are enclosed with the information pack and are also listed on the First Holy Communion group page.
+Dates and topics of the various sessions throughout the programme are listed on the First Holy Communion group page.

-Should you require any further information please contact the Parish Priest or the programme co-ordinator, Linda Heneghan, via the Parish Office or email firstname.lastname@example.org or via the Parish Office.
+Should you require any further information please contact the programme co-ordinator, Linda Heneghan by email at firstname.lastname@example.org or via the Parish Office.

 This is held every 2 years.